Alexander G. Penn

-Alexander Gordon Penn (May 10, 1799 – May 7, 1866) was a U.S. Representative from Louisiana.
+Alexander Gordon Penn (May 10, 1799 – May 7, 1866) was a 19th-century American politician who served two terms as a U.S. representative from Louisiana from 1850 to 1853.

+Biography

 Born near Stella, Virginia, Penn moved with his parents to Lexington, Kentucky; he then completed preparatory studies and attended Emory and Henry College, Marion, Virginia.
 Later he moved to the parish of St. Tammany, Louisiana, in 1821 and engaged in planting near Covington.
 He served in the State house of representatives.

 Postmaster of New Orleans from December 19, 1843, to April 18, 1849.

 He served as delegate to the Democratic National Conventions in 1844, 1852, 1856, and 1860.

+Congress

 Penn was elected as a Democrat to the Thirty-first Congress to fill the vacancy caused by the death of John H. Harmanson.

 He was reelected to the Thirty-second Congress and served from December 30, 1850, to March 3, 1853.

 He served as chairman of the Committee on Expenditures in the Post Office Department (Thirty-second Congress).

 He returned to St. Tammany Parish and engaged in planting and the operation of a lumber mill near Covington.

+Death and burial

 At the conclusion of the Civil War, Penn returned to Washington, D.C.
 He died there on May 7, 1866, and was interred in Glenwood Cemetery.